sz2404/PUI2018_sz2404/HW7_sz2404/README.md

 The metrics I constructed focusing on learning linkNYC's impact on households.
 Number of person per household was obtained through American Fact Finder.

 # Collaboration:
-I did this assignment mostly on my own with 'helps' from anonymous people from the Internet, i.e. stackflow users etc.
+I did this assignment mostly on my own with 'helps' from anonymous people from the Internet, i.e. stackflow users etc. Basically, I was learning from their questions.

+I did have some general technical discussions with Alia Kasem as normal and shared some Stackflow links.

 # Reference:
 1. Citibike notebook instructions delivered by Chris Prince in class.
 I referred to some of his commands.